DoctorDictator/Canva/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 # Contact
-For questions, suggestions, or issues, please open an issue on the [GitHub repository](https://github.com/DoctorDictator/Canva) or contact the project maintainers.
+For questions, suggestions, or issues, please open an issue on the [GitHub repository](https://github.com/DoctorDictator/Canva).

 # Notes
 - Bun Integration: This README assumes Bun is used for dependency management (`bun install`) and running scripts (`bun run dev`, `bun run build`).
 Bun’s compatibility with Vite is leveraged for development and production builds.